The Deronda Review

 a journal of poetry and thought

-The Deronda Review, vol. VIII no. 2 (2020) may be read or downloaded in .pdf format here or in .html format here!
+The Deronda Review, vol. X no. 1 (2023) may be read or downloaded in .pdf format here or in .html format here!

 Articles & Epics

 Intelligent Community, a commentary on Sayings of the Fathers for the 21st Century

 The Brokenness of the World, and Poetry: a Letter, by Esther Cameron